elenderg/PAL-1000/instruções de compilação.md

 `Say no.`

 When a decider is written with a "positive" header, the CAL will understand both the positive and negative forms.
-For example, "`To decide if a string is blank`" will automatically serve as "`to decide if a string is not blank`".
+For example, "To decide if a string is blank" will automatically serve as "to decide if a string is not blank`".

 140. Since there's a lot of string concatenation required in monikette-to-moniker conversions, and since we do those a lot, we added in this helper to make those concatenations faster than usual: